khhaledahmaad/retailpulse-data-platform/docs/sessions/session_07_wrap_up.md

 raw.orders.event_id primary key
 ```

-So Airflow can safely run it repeatedly.

 ---

-# 8. Warehouse Validation Task
+# 6. Warehouse Validation

-After the loader succeeds, Airflow validates the warehouse.

-The validation checks:
+The validation task checks:

 ```text
 raw.orders row count
 latest loaded_at timestamp
 ```

-and fails the pipeline if the warehouse contains no rows.
+and prevents dbt from running if the warehouse is empty.

-This creates an explicit quality gate between ingestion and analytics:
+This provides an explicit quality gate:

 ```text
 loader